vondele/cdbexplore/Readme.md

 score      : The standard minimax score found, not using the decay that cdb implements.
 PV         : Best line found.
-PV len     : Length of this PV line in plies. max ply    : Length of the deepest line searched so far. queryall   : Number of positions visited in the search tree, with results provided by cdb or the local cache. bf         : Branching factor q^(1/d) computed from queryall q and depth d. chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist within cdb but have been added as part of the search. requeued   : Number of positions that were re-queued to prompt cdb to provide at least 5 scored moves.
+PV len     : Length of this PV line in plies. level      : Deepest level in search tree reached in the last completed search. max level  : Deepest level in search tree reached in all the searches so far. queryall   : Number of positions visited in the search tree, with results provided by cdb or the local cache. bf         : Branching factor q^(1/(l+1)) computed from queryall q and level l. chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist within cdb but have been added as part of the search. requeued   : Number of positions that were re-queued to prompt cdb to provide at least 5 scored moves.